Wuxhu11/LittleTiger/_projects/7_project.md

 In my research, I have studied a range of related questions, including:

-- The collaboration between large and small AI models in cloud-edge environments for model inference delay and accuracy {% cite Wang22a %}
+- Collaboration of large and small AI models: Optimizing inference delay and accuracy in cloud-edge environments {% cite Wang22a %}